 Dental emergencies are undesirable events yet may be an inevitable part of anyone’s life.
-However, if your dentist is a Dentist Middletown can be proud of, you will always know that your teeth are in safe hands.
+While you can help prevent emergency care from being required by going to your Chelmsford Dentist regularly, it’s inevitable that you’ll end up needing it at least once.
 Maybe you just wake up one day with a swelling cheek and excruciating toothache or pain in your jaw.
 You could feel undergoing severe, sharp shooting pain in your teeth and gums all of a sudden, or feel wisdom tooth pain.
 You can simply be eating and enjoying your meal, savoring something crunchy then a tooth surprisingly breaks or cracks.

 Many people head straight to the emergency room when they have tooth pain.
 The truth is that this is inefficient and usually not very helpful.
 Most emergency rooms aren’t set up to handle dental emergencies.
 They might be able to give you some antibiotics if your emergency is caused by an infection, but they will still advise you to see your dentist as soon as possible.
 For this small service, you are likely to be hit with a huge co-pay or bill.